Original Ku Klux Klan of the Confederacy: Reorganization

+Aaron castration and dissolution

 The group's most infamous attack came on September 2, 1957.
 In a move to counter attempts by the Rev. F. L. Shuttlesworth to desegregate Birmingham schools six members of the group (Bart Floyd, Joseph Pritchett, James N. Griffin, William Miller, Jesse Mabry, and Grover McCollough) abducted Judge Edward Aaron from Birmingham and took him to their "lair"—a small dirt-floor house outside of Clarkesville, Alabama.
 There, by the glow of lamplight they performed a castration on him.
 The event was supervised by Exalted Cyclops Joe Pritchett, wearing a red-trimmed Klan robe.
 The scrotum was preserved as a souvenir, while turpentine was poured on Aaron's wounds.
 Aaron was left for dead on the side of the road until a motorist found him and drove him to a local hospital.

 Joe Pritchett was found guilty of the crime and sentenced to 20 years in prison on October 31.
 The jury only took 40 minutes to deliberate the case.
 Judge Alta King gave him the maximum penalty, 20 years in prison.
 The judge stated the offense was one of the worst crimes he had encountered in his 35 years of experience.
 Klabee Jesse Mabry, who had participated in the assault on Nat King Cole; Bart Floyd, who was the one who actually performed the castration in order to become a captain within the group; and Grover McCullough drew identical sentences.
 William Miller, another recently appointed captain, and John Griffin, who stood guard outside the shack and did not know the details of what happened until after the fact, turned state's evidence and got terms of probation.
 Those sentenced to jail exhausted their appeals and began their prison terms in 1959.

-In 1960 the parole board ruled that they would have to serve one third of their sentence – six years and eight months – before they could be considered for parole.
+In 1960, the parole board ruled that they would have to serve one third of their sentence – six years and eight months – before they could be considered for parole.
 However, the inmates began receiving preferential treatment after George Wallace became governor, and the parole boards decision was reversed in July 1963, after Wallace had made his first appointment to the board.
 Mabry was released in February 1964, and the others in 1965.

 The organization itself dissolved sometime in early 1958.
 Asa Carter went on to become a speechwriter for George Wallace.